rock-hopper/shuriken/README.md

     ./build clean

-You must have qmake-qt4, and the aubio (>=0.4.0) and rubberband (>=1.3) dev files installed on your system.
+You must have qmake-qt4, and the aubio (>=0.4.1) and rubberband (>=1.3) dev files installed on your system.
 ___

-As noted above, Shuriken requires the latest incarnation of the aubio library (>= 0.4.0) which I've packaged for Ubuntu Precise and AVLinux 6:
+As noted above, Shuriken requires the latest incarnation of the aubio library which I've packaged for Ubuntu Precise and Trusty, and AVLinux 6:

 https://launchpad.net/~rock-hopper/+archive/ubuntu/audiotools